manami-d/manami-d.github.io/README.md

-# manami-website
+# manami's portfolio

-This is a HTML practice website about me.
+This is a portfolio website containing:
+- About Me
+- Skills
+- Experience
+- Projects
+- Contact